jdi-docs/jdi-light/source/includes/_tutorial.md

 on JDISite.java >> public static Form<User> lightLoginForm;
 ```
 **Light Forms** - if your Form consists of only TextFields and buttons you can avoid UI Object at all and just write one line in related page or in root Site class<br/>
+This allow us to write Login Form in our case in 1 line instead of 17!<br/>
 <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Nice job man!</a>

 ## 5. Reduce Amount of code with JDI Light